GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/expression.md

 - `min(column)`: find the minimum value of the column.
 - `max(column)`: find the maximum value of the column.

-more aggregate fucntions will be added in the future.
+more aggregate functions will be added in the future.

 ## Scalar functions